-Parties are considered to be related if one party has the ability, directly or indirectly, to control the other party or exercise significant influence over the other party in making financial and operating decisions.
+Parties are related if one party has the ability, directly or indirectly, to control the other party or exercise significant influence over the other party in making financial and operating decisions.
 Related parties may be individuals or corporate entities.
-A transaction is considered to be a related party transaction when there is a transfer of resources, services or obligations.
+A transaction is a related party transaction when there is a transfer of resources, services, or obligations.